Kartaverse/PT-Data-Nodes-Docs/docs/fuses.md

 ### ptDocFilename

 The "ptDocFilename" node returns the filename of the PTGui .pts document that was specified in the ptLoader node.
-The output is a string datatype.
+The output is a text datatype.

 Typical Node Connections: